Whoopi Goldberg

 Whoopi Goldberg with daughter Alex and second husband David Claessen

 Her second husband was photographer David Claessen, and her third was businessman Lyle Trachtenberg.
-Her marriage with Trachtenberg didn't even last a year:
+Her marriage to Trachtenberg didn't even last a year:

-I didn't want to share my feelings with anyone or be asked why I do certain things.
-But in relationships, that's unavoidable, so it took me a long time to realize that marriage isn't for me.
+I didn't want to share my feelings with anyone or be questioned about why I do certain things.
+But in relationships, that's unavoidable, so it took me a long time to realize that marriage just isn't for me.
 You shouldn't get married just because everyone expects you to.

 Whoopi Goldberg's third husband – Lyle Trachtenberg